 The rear of the gas piston is designed to impact directly against the bolt carrier assembly, so the SIG516’s bolt carrier features an integral strike plate in place of a traditional gas key.
 This is the portion of the bolt carrier against which the rear of the piston impacts.
 The rear of the carrier has raised radial ridges designed to reduce friction between the carrier and lower receiver extension.
 Additionally, it provides greater reliability under adverse conditions because dirt, dust and sand can enter and not increase friction as with a perfectly concentric carrier.
 The bolt dispenses with the gas rings of a traditional AR system.
 The SIG516 does, however, feature an AR buffer system, and the buffer tube is designed to military rather than commercial specs.

-In its general configuration, the SIG516 Patrol is a flat-top AR carbine with a 16" barrel.
+Close Up In its general configuration, the SIG516 Patrol is a flat-top AR carbine with a 16" barrel.
 The 7075-T6 forged aluminum A3-style flat-top upper receiver features the traditional forward assist and shell deflector, and it mates directly with the top rail of the carbine’s free-floated, four-rail fore-end as well as a strip of Picatinny rail on the top of the gas block.
 This provides users an uninterrupted strip of Picatinny rail along the entire upper length of the carbine.

 The fore-end is an aluminum, SIG Sauer-branded Troy Industries MRF BattleRail unit free-floated around the barrel.
 The chrome-lined barrel, sporting the now seemingly standard M4-style contour, is fitted with a Yankee Hill Machine Co.
 Phantom flash suppressor.